haiiliin/pyqtribbon/README.md

 ## Definitions of Ribbon Elements

-- **Application button**: The button that appears on the upper-left corner of a ribbon.
+- **Application button**: The button that appears in the upper-left corner of a ribbon.
 The Application button replaces the File menu and is visible even when the ribbon is minimized.
 When the button is clicked, a menu that has a list of commands is displayed.

 - **Quick Access toolbar**: A small, customizable toolbar that displays frequently used commands.